 You use the Custom Reports page of the Customization Project Editor to manage Report items in the customization project.

-: A Report item contains the data set of a custom report created with Acumatica Report Designer.
+A Report item contains the data set of a custom report created with Acumatica Report Designer.

 The Custom Reports page displays the list of the custom reports that have been added to the customization project.
-The following screenshot shows a custom report that has been constructed in Acumatica Report Designer, saved to the database, and then added to the customization project.